Sample Itinerary

 SOSSUSVLEI

-This morning you will rise early for a magical excursion with your local guide into the Namib Naukluft National Park, entering the Park gates at sunrise to capture the dunes whilst the light is soft and shadows accentuate their towering shapes and curves.
-This area boasts some of the highest free-standing sand dunes in the world.
-Your local guide will give you an insight on the formation of the Namib Desert and its myriad of fascinating creatures and plants that have adapted to survive these harsh environs.
-Once you have explored the area you can enjoy a relaxing picnic breakfast under the shade of a camel thorn tree.
-Return to Sossusvlei Desert Lodge in the early afternoon for a late lunch, stopping off to view Sesriem Canyon en route.
-The rest of the afternoon is at your leisure (from experience, this is usually welcomed after an exhilarating morning in the dunes) or can be spent on another guided activity on offer at the lodge.
+This morning you will rise early for a guided excursion into the Namib-Naukluft National Park, entering at sunrise to experience the dunes at their most atmospheric, when soft light and long shadows emphasize their sweeping forms.
+This region is home to some of the highest free-standing sand dunes in the world.
+Your guide will share insights into the formation of the Namib Desert, along with the remarkable plants and animals that have adapted to survive in this extreme environment.
+After exploring the area, you will enjoy a picnic breakfast in the shade of a camel thorn tree before returning to Sossusvlei Desert Lodge in the early afternoon, stopping en route at Sesriem Canyon.
+The remainder of the afternoon is at leisure or may be spent on an additional guided activity offered by the lodge.

 Overnight Sossusvlei Desert Lodge